Understanding Pick Commands

 Input affects the terrain above and below it.

 Most pickers have parameters.
-Parameters like Distance and Falloff may allow you to e.g. expand or shrink the area affected.
+Parameters like Distance and Blend may allow you to e.g. expand or shrink the area affected.

 Pick commands that use areas as input will per default effect any terrain area above or below it.

-For some pickers, their position in height does not matter at all.
-This dimension is also known as elevation, blue axis, Z-dimension.
-The reason is that Landshape automatically projects the input up or down to the terrain.
-An example of this is Embed.
+For some pickers, only their plan position determines the result.
+Their position in height does not matter at all.
+This vertical dimension is known as height, elevation, blue axis, or Z. The reason is that Landshape automatically projects the input up or down until it hits the terrain.
+Example of this includes Embed and Puff.

-For some pickers, only their relative position in height matters.
-The reason is that when Landshape automatically projects the selected input to the terrain, it needs to to so in a meaningful order.
-An example of this is Zone.
+For some few pickers, their input height position only matters relative to other selected input.
+The reason is that when Landshape automatically projects the selected input to the terrain, it tried to do so in a meaningful order.
+An example of this unsual pattern is Zone.

 Best Practises to Pick like a Master